rafalmas/gript/README.md

 - **lint** : runs [ESLint](http://www.eslint.org) on the Angular JavaScript source
 - **test** : runs the unit tests through [Karma](http://karma-runner.github.io) - fails if no test are available
 - **clean** : deletes generated files

+You can list the available tasks by running the command:

+    gulp --tasks

 The **default** task runs everything that is necessary to build, start the development server and watch the source code.
 So just by running